shdennlin/-sshbruteforcing-/README.md

 # SSH Brute Forcing Script

-1. Run the command `pip install -r requirements.txt` or `poetry install` to install all the packages required in your virtual environment.
+1. Run the command `pip install -r requirements.txt` or `poetry install --only main` to install all the packages required in your virtual environment.
 2. Run `python main.py` this will run the program

 ### Basic Attack